pollyndos/uni_2020/README.md

 # uni_2020
-### This repository is for Python course assighments.
+### This repository is for Python course assignments.
 *****
 Here is me ~~having fun~~ learning things about Markdown tools:
 ```python